-- Your boat may include a VHF (Very High Frequency) radio. - The VHF radio can be used to access weather reports, summon assistance or contact other vessels as permitted by the FCC (Federal Communications Commission). - Contact the FCC for licensing, rules and regulations concerning VHF radio usage.
+- The VHF (Very High Frequency) radio can be used to access weather reports, summon assistance or contact other vessels as permitted by the FCC (Federal Communications Commission). - Contact the FCC for licensing, rules and regulations concerning VHF radio usage.

 Compass